-Welcome to Loyola University and the Humanities and Natural Sciences' Environment Program.
-We're glad you're here and we hope your educational experience at Loyola is rewarding.
+Welcome to Loyola University and the Arts and Sciences' Environment Program.
+We are glad you are here and we hope your educational experience at Loyola is rewarding.
 The success of your collegiate years will depend enormously upon your own efforts and on your wise use of the opportunities that will be offered to you.
 We in the Environment Program want to help you understand the educational philosophy, the academic requirements and the curricular and co-curricular opportunities at Loyola University.